PX4/PX4-user_guide/en/config/battery.md

 ## Overview

-The goal of the power setup is to provide a good estimate of remaining battery capacity, so that the vehicle is not used to the point that it runs out of power and crashes (or the battery is damaged due to deep-discharge).
+The goal of the power setup is to provide a good estimate of remaining battery percentage (and capacity), so that the vehicle is not used to the point that it runs out of power and crashes (or the battery is damaged due to deep-discharge).

 PX4 provides a number of (progressively more effective) methods that can be used to estimate the capacity: